 If you are survivor interested in receiving caring cards, please sign up here.

 We would love to have you join us at the next Caring Card Creation Event.
-Next date is to be scheduled in Fall 2017.
 If you are interested in making caring cards with other survivors and be notified of the event, please sign up here.

 This program, Local Outreach to Suicide Survivors, works with the Sioux Falls Police Department and Minnehaha County Sheriff’s Department to provide a volunteer support team visit to survivors immediately following the news of their loved one’s death.
 The team members consist of Helpline Center staff and volunteer survivors.